evenstephenr/hydra-query/README.md

   /** set to 'true' when the module is waiting for the result of an external request */ isLoading,
   /**
-   * when errors are thrown by the external request (or the fetch utility) they should be caught by 'useQuery',
+   * when errors are thrown by the external request (or the fetch utility) they should
-   *  and any message found in the error will be available here
+   *  be caught by 'useQuery', and any message found in the error will be available here
    * */
   error,
   /**
-   * when errors are thrown by the external request (or the fetch utility) they should be caught by 'useQuery,
+   * when errors are thrown by the external request (or the fetch utility) they should
-   *  and any errorCode that's returned from the request will be available here
+   *  be caught by 'useQuery', and any errorCode (4xx, 5xx, etc.) returned from the request
+   *  will be available here
    * */
   errorCode,
   /**